 Create a masterpiece – The Cummer Museum of Art & Gardens children’s center, Art Connections, lets children explore and create their own art.
 Don’t miss the ‘Gallery Under 5,’ featuring miniature replicas of the museum’s artwork for children to touch and feel on their own.
 Everything is just at a kid’s heights – even the door!
 Be sure to plan ahead; the first Saturday of each month is a free day for families.

-Hey batter, batter – The boys of summer, the Jacksonville Suns, take to the diamond each year from April through September.
+Hey batter, batter – The boys of summer, the Jacksonville Jumbo Shrimp, take to the diamond each year from April through September.
 Don’t miss Friday Family Fireworks nights and on Sundays, all kids are invited to run the bases after the game.
 My favorite nights during the season are Fifty-Cent Family Feast Night with 50-cent hotdogs, peanuts and ice cream treats!

 See you at the river - Shop the Riverside Arts Market every Saturday from March through mid-December where you’ll find arts/crafts, photographers, clothes and more from local Northeast Florida vendors.
 After you’re done shopping, grab a bite to eat at the food stands and listen to local musicians on the riverfront stage.

 Explore the parks – Jacksonville is home to the largest urban parks system in the country, with over 80,000 acres of city, state and national parks.
 The Timucuan Ecological & Historic Preserve is home to Kingsley Plantation, the state’s oldest plantation house and also to Fort Caroline National Memorial – the first French colony in the present-day United States.